fioprotocol/fio-devhub/_docs/chain/fio-wallet.md

 **IP and port**

-By default `fio-wallet` starts on port `8900`.
-Update the `config.ini` file to change the local IP and port:
+By default `fio-wallet` will listen on a unix socket, i.e. fio-wallet.sock.
+To configure `fio-wallet` to listen on a http port either specify the command-line parameter, `--http-server-address` on startup or update the `config.ini` file as follows to point to a local IP and port.
+HTTPS addresses are set via the `https-server-address` attribute.

 ```
 # The local IP and port to listen for incoming http connections; leave blank to disable. (eosio::http_plugin)